NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/neon_datasets_gee_catalog.png" alt="NEON Datasets in the GEE Publisher Catalog."></a>
 </figure>

 NEON is planning to add the full archive of AOP L3 <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">Surface Bidirectional Reflectance</a>, <a href="https://data.neonscience.org/data-products/DP3.30024.001" target="_blank">LiDAR Elevation</a>, <a href="https://data.neonscience.org/data-products/DP3.30015.001" target="_blank">Ecosystem Structure</a>, and <a href="https://data.neonscience.org/data-products/DP3.30010.001" target="_blank">High-resolution orthorectified camera imagery</a>.
 Since the L3 <a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">Surface Directional Reflectance</a> is being replaced by the bidirectional (Bidirectional Reflectance Distribution Function (BRDF) and topographic corrected) reflectance as that becomes available, we are only adding directional reflectance data to GEE upon request.
-As of January 2025, bidirectional data is only availabLe for AOP data collected between 2022-2024, but re-processing of older AOP data (2013-2021) will begin in early 2025.
+As of January 2025, bidirectional data is only available for AOP data collected between 2022-2024, but re-processing of older AOP data (2013-2021) will begin in early 2025.
 Please see the tutorial <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-brdf-refl-h5-py" target="_blank">Introduction to Bidirectional Hyperspectral Reflectance Data in Python</a> for more information on the differences between the directional and bidirectional reflectance data products.

 It will take time for the full archive of AOP data to be added to GEE, but NEON has been ramping up data additions starting in Fall 2024.
 This tutorial shows you how to find which data are currently available.
 If there are certain NEON sites and years of data you would like to see added to Google Earth Engine sooner, use the <a href="https://www.neonscience.org/about/contact-us" target="_blank">NEON Contact Us</a> form to request this, and include "Google Earth Engine Remote Sensing Data" in the text.